agroimpacts/cloud-free-planet/README.md

 Once kmeans is run, the upper threshold from the time series is calculated and the masks are refined.
 It helps to follow the idl code as a guide, along with the paper.
 Below are some notes on the IDL code to help follow along.

+To compare pyatsa to IDL it is necessary to have IDL and ENVI installed. then:

+  1. Start the idl ide by calling `idlde` in the terminal

+  2. Run `ENVI` in the idlde, isnce ENVI functions are required to open the time series file

+  3. run `CD, "<path to directory with ATSA-Planet.pro>"`

+  4. Compile the ATSA-Planet.pro file with `.r ATSA-Planet.pro`

+  5. Call the idl script with `ATSA-Planet`

 #### notes on IDL code follow the values to determine what conditions to use in python